alex-sharifi/linux-tips/README.md

 # What is the shell?

+According to The Unix Programming Guide (pg 26):

 > The shell is just an ordinary program like `date` or `who`, although it can do some remarkable things.
 The fact that the shell sits between you and the facilities of the kernel has real benefits.
-There are three main ones:

-- Filename shorthands: pick up a whole set of filenames as arguments to a program by specifying a pattern for the names - the shell will find the names to match your pattern
-- Input-output redirection: arrange for the output of any program to go into a file instead of onto the terminal, and for the input to come from a file instead of the terminal.
-Input and output can even be connected to other programs.
+There are three main ones: _Filename shorthands_: pick up a whole set of filenames as arguments to a program by specifying a pattern for the name the shell will find the names to match your pattern. _Input-output redirection_: arrange for the output of any program to go into a file instead of onto the terminal, and for the input to come from a file instead of the terminal.
+Input and output can even be connected to other programs. _Personalising_: you can define your own commands and shorthands.

 # Useful Linux Commands